githubtraining/security-strategy-essentials/responses/04_add-dependabot.md

 ### How does Dependabot work?

+Dependabot is the actor for GitHub's automated security fixes.

-1. Dependabot scans your repository and checks for updates or insecure requirements
+1. GitHub uses the dependency graph and security alerts to scan your repository and notify you of potential dependency updates
 1. If any dependencies are out-of-date, Dependabot opens a pull request to update each one
 1. If tests pass, and the updated version looks good, you simply merge the pull request